For Marketing Learners Globally

 Public Relations

 Managing public relations is very important for the organisation.
-Image in marketing is everything..
-Having a good image helps the organisation develop a trust and a bond between themselves and their customers.
-This good will is invaluble.
-Public relations activities include, press releases. company literature, videos, websites and annual reports.
+Image in marketing is everything.
+Having a good image helps the organisation develops the organisation develop a relationship of trust with their customers and target audience.
+Being seen as a reputable organisation that can meet high customer and media expectations is invaluable.
+Public relations activities include press releases, company literature, annual reports, involvement in charity and local community events which will capture media attention,a website and social media activity.

 Sponsorship